captbrando/OptionsQuote/README.md

 `=importxml(concatenate("https://www.example.net/path/to/optprice.py?c=",B4,"&rand=",$T$1), "//body"),0)`

 Then it just comes down to formatting the cells and boom.
-You will also need to create a time-based trigger to run the
+You will also need to create a time-based trigger to run the script.

 ## Bugs & Contact
 This script is provided to you free of charge with no expressed or implied warranty.
 USE AT YOUR OWN RISK.
 To file a bug, suggest a patch, or contact me, [visit GitHub](https://github.com/captbrando/OptionsQuote/).